PandorasGit/Midsemester_exjam_paroberts/README.md

 ## Features and Controls
 - The player will follow the mouse movement!
+Click to make the Airplane approach where you clicked on screen!
+- Get to the end of the level!
 ***

+## Third Pary Assets
+- In code tween's inspired by [this tutorial](https://youtu.be/dPYRmzu0c

 ### Reflection